 - Of the seven evaluable patients with PTCL, there were two objective tumor responses as of the cut-off date of October 5, 2020: - One patient, who previously failed chemotherapy and high dose chemotherapy with autologous bone marrow transplantation, achieved a complete response ("CR") with CPI-818 at month 8 that remained ongoing after 12 months on study.
-The patient received CPI-818 for 12 months and the CR persisted beyond discontinuation of therapy (per the study protocol, the patient stopped receiving therapy after 12 months on study).
-As of December 1, 2020, this patient was off all therapy for lymphoma and remains disease free at 14+ months. - One patient who failed multiple prior therapies achieved a partial response at four months on therapy and remained on study as of October 5, 2020. - Of the 11 evaluable patients with CTCL: - One patient achieved a complete response in lymph node disease and continued to have stable cutaneous disease at more than 12 months on therapy as of November 2, 2020. - O Three patients achieved stable disease on therapy for between 3 and 5 months. - There was a dose dependent increase in receptor occupancy, with trough occupancy >75% observed at the 200, 400 and 600 mg doses. - No dose limiting toxicities and no grade 3 or 4 treatment related adverse events were observed as of October 5, 2020
+The patient received CPI-818 for 12 months and the CR persisted beyond discontinuation of therapy (per the study protocol, the patient stopped receiving therapy after 12 months on study). - O One patient who failed multiple prior therapies achieved a partial response at four months on therapy.
+This patient then went on to receive a bone marrow transplant. - Of the 11 evaluable patients with CTCL: - 0 One patient achieved a complete response in lymph node disease and continued to have stable cutaneous disease at more than 12 months on therapy as of November 2, 2020. - 0 Three patients achieved stable disease on therapy for between 3 and 5 months. - There was a dose dependent increase in receptor occupancy, with trough occupancy >75% observed at the 200, 400 and 600 mg doses. - No dose limiting toxicities and no grade 3 or 4 treatment related adverse events have been observed to date.

-Based on the interim results from our Phase 1/1b clinical trial, Angel Pharmaceuticals, together with us, plans to initiate a global Phase 2 study of CPI-818 in peripheral T cell lymphomas.
+Based on the interim results from our Phase 1/1b clinical trial, Angel Pharmaceuticals, has joined this clinical trial with a goal of enrolling patients with PTCL.
 PTCL is more common in China than the United States representing approximately 26% of non-Hodgkins lymphomas in China.
+In January 2022, Angel Pharmaceuticals announced the enrollment of the first patient in the clinical trial.